Lost Surfboards Logo

 Lost Surfboards First Logo

-American Surfboards Lost became well-known, in part due to their unusual logo.
+American Surfboards Lost became well known, in part due to its unusual logo.
 It reflected the company’s slightly rebellious, relaxed, and free-spirited character.
 It connects to the street art style and surf culture atmosphere.

 The main word, “Lost,” is designed in a large, bold, and vibrant graffiti style.
 The letters are thick, with bold outlines, as if spray-painted onto a wall.
 Three dots precede the word.

 Underneath “Lost,” the “SURFBOARDS BY” clarification is placed compactly.
-It uses a calmer, clearer font, large and simple.
+It uses a calmer, clearer, larger, simpler font.
 It maintains the dynamics by following the same tilt as the word above.

-The nearby word “Mayhem” is entirely different and positioned to the main text’s right.
+The nearby word “Mayhem” is entirely different and positioned to the right of the main text.
 It curves in an arc, and the font resembles a Gothic or metal style, featuring sharp angles and elongated, pointed edges.
-It comes across as more aggressive, contrasting with the relaxed mood of the other inscriptions.
+It comes across as more aggressive, in contrast to the relaxed mood of the other inscriptions.

-All inscriptions in black and white form an unconventional image for the brand, tied to the spirit of freedom, surfing, and American street culture.
+All black-and-white inscriptions form an unconventional image for the brand, tied to the spirit of freedom, surfing, and American street culture.

 Second